oldgregg89/Super-Galactic-Age-Calculator/readme.md

 ## Description

-_This application will calculate your age in Mercury years, Venus years._
+_This application will calculate your age in Murcery years, Venus years, Mars years, and Jupiter years.
+It will also determine how many years the person has left on each planet _

 ## Setup/Installation Requirements